 POSSIBLE CONFLICTS & SOLUTIONS

 Woodchucks leave a clean cut on plants that they browse, unlike the jagged edges of plants browsed by deer.
-As a result, they often cause trouble for gardeners.
-Using novel stimuli like using scarecrows, balloons, and pinwheels, or putting a beach ball within the area they are disturbing and letting it blow in the wind, can deter them.
+As a result of their browsing, they often cause trouble for gardeners.
+They can be deterred by attaching a motion sensor to a garden hose; using novel stimuli like scarecrows, balloons, and pinwheels; or leaving a beach ball within the area they are disturbing and letting it blow in the wind.
 Visiting your garden often and mowing long grasses can also help.
-Specific plants can be protected by sprinkling them with Epsom salts (needs re-application after every rain) or by covering them with fabric or gallon jugs with the bottoms removed.
+Specific plants can be protected by sprinkling them with Epsom salts (reapply after every rain) or by covering them with fabric or gallon jugs with the bottoms removed.
 You can also try placing rags soaked in ammonia on posts placed at intervals around the perimeter of the garden.
 The odor is enough to deter most unwanted visitors.
 The rags must be re-soaked when the smell of ammonia fades and after each rain.
 Note that ammonia fumes can harm animals’ lungs, so don’t use it closer than two feet from where animals may be, especially when babies may be present.

-The most effective means of ridding small gardens of hungry woodchucks is to install at least 3–4 foot high wire fencing around the perimeter of the garden, burying it at least one foot underground with an outward bend in an L-shape.
-Woodchucks are proficient at digging, and have no trouble going under a fence that is not deep into the ground.
+The most effective means of ridding small gardens of hungry woodchucks is to install at least 3– to 4- foot-high wire fencing around the perimeter of the garden, burying it at least one foot underground with an outward bend in an L-shape.
+Woodchucks are proficient at digging and have no trouble going under a fence that is not deep in the ground.
 Making sure the fence is somewhat loose and not pulled taut will make it more difficult for an interested groundhog to climb up it.
-If you have persistent visitors to your garden, a single strand of electric fencing in front of the fence four to five inches high will give your garden an extra step of protection.
+If you have persistent visitors to your garden, a single strand of electric fencing in front of the fence 4 to 5 inches high will give your garden an extra level of protection.

 Woodchuck burrows can sometimes cause problems for homeowners if they are under buildings or too close to gardens.
 In these cases, it is best to try and harass the woodchucks out, and then permanently exclude them from getting back into the burrow.